anuragmishra1/A.Mishra/README.md

 =========

-In this, kazoo start when system start with the user kazoo with daemon.
-So, when anyone will use this script add user name kazoo in their system(Ubuntu).

-The process of adding user run these commands:
-  "adduser --system kazoo"
-  "addgroup --system kazoo"

-After that edit in "vi /etc/passwd" at the last where you will see kazoo change the groupId write appropriate groupId which is given by system when you create the group and change /home/kazoo to /opt/kazoo and save.

-Then copy this script file as name "kazoo" and paste in folder /etc/init.d/.

-Then run "sudo apt-get install sysv-rc-conf" after that run "sysv-rc-conf kazoo on".Then it will be run with the daemon process.
+With the  using this script kazoo will automatically start when your system starts, but this script only for Ubuntu OS.
+To use this script you need to create a user 'kazoo'.

+The commands are below to add user in Ubuntu: adduser --system kazoo addgroup --system kazoo

+After adding the user 'kazoo', please edit file /etc/passwd in the last of this file you will see kazoo user like as below: kazoo:x:1001:1001:kazoo:/home/kazoo:/bin/bash

+Change /home/kazoo to /opt/kazoo in above line.
+After that copy the kazoo script and paste it in the /etc/init.d/ folder and make sure copied script has a execute permission.

+To give the execute permission you need to run below command in /etc/init.d/ folder chmod +x kazoo

+Install 'sysv-rc-conf' by using below command: sudo apt-get install sysv-rc-conf

+If you have already installed 'sysv-rc-conf' in your system then run the below command: sysv-rc-conf kazoo on

+Restart your system and you will see kazoo will start automatically when the system starts.